AllieHexley/photoSim/README.txt

 -getChromaticityReproductionMetric: Return % of real-world chromaticities that can be display in gamut for each display
 -GetCIES026: Return CIE026 spectral sensitivity functions (CITE)
 -getDaylightSpectra: Loads in daylight spectra
--getDistortionReproductionMetric: Return % of distorted LMSRI quintuplets that can be reproduced by a display
 -getPhotoreceptorCorrelationDistortionMetric: Return correlation distortion metric for each display
 -getPhotoreceptorSignalDistortionMetric: Return photoreceptor distortion metric for each display
 -getPhotoreceptorSignalDistortions: Calculate distortions introduced to each photoreceptor signal when you constrain reproduction on a 3-primary display